atavakol/action-branching-agents/agents/bdq/README.md

 git clone https://github.com/atavakol/action-branching-agents.git
 ```

-To train a model or to evaluate a saved, pre-trained model, change directory to the agent's main directory to run the [train_continuous.py](train_continuous.py) script (required due to relative paths).
+To train a new model or evaluate a pre-trained one, change directory to the agent's main directory to run the corresponding scripts (required due to using relative paths).

 ### Train

-You can readily train a new model for any continuous control domain from the OpenAI Gym collection, or the custom reaching domains provided in this repository, by running the [train_continuous.py](train_continuous.py) script from the agent's main directory.
+You can readily train a new model for any continuous control domain from the OpenAI Gym collection or the custom reaching domains provided in this repository, by running the [train_continuous.py](train_continuous.py) script from the agent's main directory.

 ```bash
 cd action-branching-agents/agents/bdq